Bokota

 - Naming Conventions And Terms Of Address

-- Names often reflect natural elements or ancestral lineage, and terms of address show respect for age and social status.
+- Names often have significant meanings related to nature or ancestral lineage, with respectful terms of address for elders.

 - Health And Mental Health